 Each year several students are presented with Global Citizenship Student Awards in recognition of their ongoing journeys dedicated to the ideals and practice of high academic performance, internationalism, multiculturalism, and civic engagement.

-This year three graduating seniors—Farah AlHaddad, Xing Gao, and Georgia Gempler—were chosen to receive this high honor and to speak at the Institute for Global Citizenship’s Celebration of Global Citizens on April 26.
+This year three seniors—Tasneem Issa, Miranda Harris, and Kevin Xiong—were chosen for the honor and asked to speak at the Institute for Global Citizenship’s Celebration of Global Citizens on April 18.